 - 7.9.1 Prima facie deadline.
 The prima facie deadline for the completion of work in a course is the last day of the examination week for the trimester in which the course is taken. - 7.9.2 Extensions.
 Professors may grant extensions either to the class as a whole or to individual students, allowing them to submit work by a specified date after the prima facie deadline.
 Class extensions should have a deadline within the next trimester; individual extensions cannot be granted beyond the end of the academic year (i.e., beyond the end of August).
 Professors should keep a record of extensions that have been granted, in the form either of the course syllabus itself (for the class as a whole) or of written permission (for individual students).
 When a student has not completed requirements by the end of the examination week and an extension has been granted, the temporary non-grade course report SDF ("standing deferred") is assigned.
 If the student completes coursework before the deadline set by the professor, the grade SDF will be changed to a letter and number grade.
-If the student does not complete the work by the deadline set by the professor and no further extension is granted, the professor will assign and submit a final grade (numerical or letter, including FZ) or, if circumstances warrant, will recommend a permanent incomplete (INC).
+If the student does not complete the work by the deadline set by the professor and no further extension is granted, the professor will assign and submit a final numerical grade (numerical or letter, including FZ).
+The submitted grade shall be the actual grade earned in the course, calculated with zero assigned to any coursework that is still incomplete.
+If circumstances warrant, the professor may recommend a permanent incomplete (INC), subject to the approval conditions in 7.9.4.3.

-The TST AD Director can grant an extension beyond August 31 up to the absolute deadline (see 7.11.4), on the recommendation of the faculty member and the AD Director at the student's College of registration.
+The TST AD Director can grant an extension beyond August 31 up to the absolute deadline (see 7.9.4), on the recommendation of the faculty member and the AD Director at the student's College of registration.
 To request an extension, a student needs to complete and submit the Request for Coursework Extension Form.
 Colleges will be responsible to inform students in the summer registration mailing of the need to request an extension for course work that will not be submitted by August 31.
 A copy of the form could be included in this mailing.
 Normally a student will not be granted more than one extension beyond August 31.
 If a second extension is requested, the TST AD Director will consult with the chair of the supervisory committee in order to determine if there are sufficient grounds to grant the request.
 Such requests will not be routinely granted.